Originally published in Lavender Magazine, March 2017, updated July 2020

 It’s refreshing to experience the slower pace vacations usually offer, whether you’re lounging by the pool or taking a lunch break with no end time.
 Change in routine and scenery do a mind and body good.

 Change is also refreshing for Palm Springs, California, a city delicately balancing the best of mid-20th century architecture with new development.
-Their first newly constructed hotel in a decade, ARRIVE, recently opened.
 New businesses are popping up, giving even the Minnesota snowbird who frequently travels to the Coachella Valley something new to discover.

 Located two hours east of Los Angeles and two hours northeast of San Diego, Palm Springs is one of the most LGBT-friendly cities in the country.
-It boasts more than 20 resorts exclusively for the gay and lesbian community.
-And despite being home to only 46,000 residents, Palm Springs has its own LGBT business guide and smartphone app.
+It boasts 14 resorts exclusively for the gay community.
+And despite being home to only 46,000 residents, Palm Springs has its own LGBT business guide.

 The gay men I met who call Palm Springs home love their city.
 Many are transplants coming from overpriced San Francisco.
 They pursued their dreams as business owners and entrepreneurs.